cedrickchee/e-mart/README.md

 GraphQL requires buy-in from both your client and your server — it then puts the power of requesting **only what you want** into the client and the business logic of finding and filtering that data into **backend resolvers**.

-Specifically in this course it enables libraries that make caching, loading, error handling and pagination a breeze.
+It enables libraries that make caching, loading, error handling and pagination a breeze.

 Complex Relational Data queries and server-side mutations like signing up or checking-out are a snap with GraphQL.